What is a coronary sinus reduction?

 What are the risks of coronary sinus reduction?

-Coronary sinus reduction is a new and exciting treatment for refractory angina.
+Coronary sinus reduction is an innovative treatment for refractory angina.
 Research is ongoing, but interim results from the REDUCER-I and RESOURCE registries confirm that the Reducer implantation has an excellent safety profile, and complications are rare.

 These studies also demonstrated a sustained improvement in angina severity and in quality of life for up to two years.